Tag: Appleton, Wisconsin

 I will be speaking to the Northern Waters Genealogical Society on May 3rd, giving my talk “Putting Down Roots in the Land Records.
 A Beginning Look at Land Records.”
 Since it has been a couple of years since I last revised this presentation, I felt I needed to freshen it up a bit.
 I had no idea what I was in for when I began this process.
 We are amazingly lucky here in Outagamie County, that the early land records are browseable on FamilySearch, in the “Wisconsin, Outagamie County Records 1825-1980.”
 While these records are not yet indexed, the collection does include a limited number of county index books for both Grantees (buyers) and Grantors (sellers), but the whole online collection is available to browsing.

-The rabbit hole that I fell down into will be the topic of the next few blog posts, but I wanted to start with this story.
+The rabbit hole I fell into will be the topic of the next few blog posts, but I wanted to start with this story.
 My ancestor Jacob H. Cook moved his pharmacy business from Unity, Marathon County, Wisconsin, to Appleton, Outagamie County, in 1883.
-The Unity fire of December 18, 1882 being the final straw in prompting a move, as his drug store was entirely destroyed by the fire.
-[1] He must not have had the energy to rebuild yet again, as in March 1879, the building that was both his home, and his place of business, burned to the ground.
-And now to have this new, “much handsomer store” entirely destroyed.
-The final straw, they were moving to the “city.”
+The Unity fire of December 18, 1882, was the final straw in prompting a move, as the fire entirely destroyed his drug store.1 He must not have had the energy to rebuild yet again, as in March 1879, the building that was both his home and his place of business burned to the ground.
+And now to have this new, “much handsomer store” destroyed.
+This was the final straw.
+They were moving to the “city.”

-The family lived in several houses in Appleton before purchasing their final home, which was located at 675 Drew Street.
-This home was located on the corner of Drew and Fisk, (now known as E. Franklin Street).
-Kitty-corner from City Park.
-This neighborhood must have been a beautiful one, as City Park was just across the street, Lawrence University just to the south, and the life of downtown just two blocks away.
+The family lived in several houses in Appleton before purchasing their final home, located at 675 Drew Street.
+This home was located on the corner of Drew and Fisk (now known as E. Franklin Street), kitty corner from City Park.
+This neighborhood must have been a beautiful one, as City Park was just across the street, Lawrence University just to the south, and the life of downtown was just two blocks away.

 1872_John_Stephens_Map-Appleton_Crop